 t might be just me, but it seems that every time I’m a spectator at a horse show, I can't help but notice any and all unusual items of tack being used in the warmup and show rings.
-If you're reading this, it probably means I'm not the only.
-As interesting as these 'out of the box' tack choices are to ogle from the sidelines, when it comes to the big time show jumpers there has to be a serious benefit behind the not-so-standard pieces of leather and metal adorning their four-legged partners.
+If you're reading this, it probably means I'm not the only one.
+As interesting as these "out of the box" tack choices are to ogle from the sidelines, when it comes to the big time show jumpers, there has to be a serious benefit behind the not-so-standard pieces of leather and metal adorning their four-legged partners.

 As I reached out to riders to ask about their weird tack choices, I learned that these days it’s all about custom fit, design, and a tailored experience for each animal.
 Check out the most unique items of tack I've seen lately, and what exactly they're all about.